Emmely2008/Integration-Testing/README.md

     }

 ```
-*We get the same number of items from the database*
+*The test are scares but I test that the respective databases returns the same number of items from the queries*

 ##### 3) Developed and unit tested helper Classes